tilburgsciencehub/TiU-AI-presentation/README.md

 ## Credits

-This presentation was created using the Quarto publishing framewokr in R. The content was inspired by input from various colleagues at Tilburg University, see acknowledgement slide.
+This presentation was created using the Quarto publishing framework in R. The content was inspired by input from various colleagues at Tilburg University, see [acknowledgements](https://htmlpreview.github.io/?https://github.com/tilburgsciencehub/TiU-AI-presentation/blob/main/tilburg_ai.html#/thanks).

 ## Contact